nicknickel/nicknickel.github.io/content/about/index.md

     weight: 1
 ---

 I'm a guy in the United States who thinks about things and sometimes feels compelled to share them.
+I also like mountains.
 Thus, a blog.